AlonaVladymyrovaTrinity/ToDoApp-Airtable/README.md

 1. Clone this repository to your local machine
 2. Create a new Airtable account if you don't already have one
 3. Create a new Airtable base for your tasks
-4. Update the `.env` file with your Airtable API key and base ID
+4. Update the `.env` file with your Airtable Personal Access Tokens and base ID

 Once you've done that, you can run the app locally using the following commands: